-Garth Stein’s newest novel is A Sudden Light, published by Simon and Schuster in September, 2014.
-He is the author of three previous novels: Raven Stole the Moon, How Evan Broke His Head and Other Secrets, and The Art of Racing in the Rain.
-The Art of Racing in the Rain has sold more than 4 million copies in 35 languages, and spent more than three years on the New York Times bestseller list.
-It has inspired a Young Reader edition as well as a children’s picture book adaptation (2014), a stage adaptation by Book-It Repertory Theatre in Seattle, and is currently in development with Universal Studios for a major motion picture.
+Garth Stein is the internationally bestselling author of the contemporary classic, The Art of Racing in the Rain, the story of a beloved philosopher dog named Enzo who teaches us everything we need to know about being human.
+A major motion picture starring Kevin Costner, Milo Ventimiglia, and Amanda Seyfried, was released in 2019.
+The Art of Racing in the Rain has sold more than 6 million copies world-wide, been translated into 38 languages, and spent more than three years on the New York Times bestseller list.
+The novel inspired a Young Reader edition as well as four children’s picture books, and a stage adaptation by Book-It Repertory Theatre in Seattle.